 It will help your pages rank above the insecure pages as well as rank in voice search results.

 Schema markup lets search engines better understand the type of your blog posts.
 If you publishing a review and add schema to it, Google and other search engines may pick that up and show start ratings under your post in SERPs.

 Schema markup tells the search engine to display a search result in a more broad form.
 It may be a list of tables, show the price of a product, display the time frame of a recipe, and so on.

-Not only it helps search engines but it is more beneficial for users too.
+Not only it helps search engines, but it is more beneficial for users too.
 Before clicking on a result, they actually know what they are going to read.
-It helps to take them a better decision.
+It helps in making better decisions.

 Read more about schema: